xmos/xcore_iot/doc/programming_guide/installation.rst

 A standard C/C++ compiler is required to build applications for the host PC.
 Windows users may use `Build Tools for Visual Studio <https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170#download-and-install-the-tools>`__ command-line interface.

-XCORE-VOICE host build should also work using other Windows GNU development environments like GNU Make, MinGW or Cygwin.
+Host build should also work using other Windows GNU development environments like GNU Make, MinGW or Cygwin.

 libusb
 ------